-Headed to Ibiza this summer?
+Headed to Ibiza before the season ends?
 Whether you’re looking to join the party pilgrims at the best clubs in Ibiza, or you want to unwind amidst the beauty of the White Isle, read our guide to where to go and what to do this season…

 Nobu Hotel Ibiza Bay

 Positioned as one of the White Isle’s leading five-star destination, from the owners of Marbella Club and Puente Romano, the hotel offers 152 leading designer rooms and suites, a spa by Six Senses, four restaurants and bars, and an incredibly skilful curation of indulgence and serenity in one of Ibiza’s chicest bays.

 Designed to be the ultimate playground for grownups, every element has been carefully considered to provide guests with the finest, authentic island experience.
 The resort itself is a masterclass in understated luxury – natural materials like marble, stone and rope are used against a cool palette of whites, golds and Ibizan blues and the entrance is a light-filled atrium that leads your gaze directly through to the ocean beyond.
 Read Sophie Ball’s full review of Nobu Hotel Ibiza Bay, here.